trentapple/soundcloud-dl/README.md

 Description
 --------------
 This shell script is able to download music from http://www.soundcloud.com.
-It should work with iOS, OS X, Linux.
+It should work with OS X, any Linux OS.

 System requirements
 --------------